sophiekoonin/localghost/src/blog/posts/2023-11-21-scheduling-posts.md

 categories: ["eleventy", "how-to"]
 ---

-I scheduled this post, isn't that cute?<!-- more -->
+I scheduled this post, isn't that cute? <!--more-->

-Part two of my "how to do stuff in Eleventy" series, which wasn't going to be a series until I realised I had a few more things to share about my setup...!

 I find I have very little energy to write blog posts during the week, but occasionally I sit down on the weekend to write something and have a few ideas that turn into multiple posts.
 I'd like to be able to publish posts more often, but realistically I won't be writing things more than once every few weeks (which is okay!).
 I decided I needed to be able to schedule posts so I don't just publish a load at once.